Colorado Supreme Court rules that an inbounds Avalanche is an inherent risk assumed by skiers based upon the Colorado Skier Safety Act.

 Year: 2016

 The deceased went skiing at Winter Park.
-While skiing he rode a lift to Trestle Trees run, an inbounds run at Winter Park.
+While skiing he rode a lift to Trestle Trees Run, an inbounds run at Winter Park.
 An avalanche occurred, and the skier was killed.

 The Colorado Avalanche Information Center, (CAIC) had been issuing warnings about avalanches based on new heavy snows.
 Winter Park admitted knowing about the warnings and knowing that there was the possibility of unstable snow on Trestle Trees run.
 Winter Park also never posted warning signs about the avalanche risk or closed runs.